laiquet/idtrackerai-enhanced/docs/source/user_guide/installation.rst

 Use idtrackerai without Pytorch
 -------------------------------

 The :ref:`segmentation app`, the :ref:`validator` and the :ref:`video generators` do **not** require Pytorch and, hence, they do not need a dedicated Nvidia GPU.
-You can use these tools by installing **only** the :ref:`base installation`.
+You can use these tools by installing **only** the steps 1 to 3 of :ref:`install idtracker.ai`.

 This kind of installation can be useful to control a full installation located in a remote computer.
 You can prepare your input parameters on your local machine, run the tracking on remote and validate and process the output in your local machine again.

 Install Pytorch with AMD GPU
 ----------------------------

 While we don't give support for it, you still can install Pytorch (and therefore idtracker.ai) with an AMD GPU with their API *ROCm* (Ubuntu, Linux, Red Hat, and CentOS only).
-Follow the :ref:`base installation` and then install Pytorch by selecting *Compute Platform: ROCm* in `their site <https://pytorch.org/get-started/locally/#start-locally>`_.
+Follow the steps 1 to 3 of :ref:`install idtracker.ai` and then install Pytorch by selecting *Compute Platform: ROCm* in `their site <https://pytorch.org/get-started/locally/#start-locally>`_.

 Install Pytorch with MacOS
 --------------------------

 While we don't give support for it, you still can install Pytorch (and therefore idtracker.ai) in a Mac computer (MacOS >= 12.3).
-Follow the :ref:`base installation` and install Pytorch by selecting *Your OS: Mac* in `their site <https://pytorch.org/get-started/locally/#start-locally>`_.
+Follow the steps 1 to 3 of :ref:`install idtracker.ai` and install Pytorch by selecting *Your OS: Mac* in `their site <https://pytorch.org/get-started/locally/#start-locally>`_.

 Install Pytorch for CPU
 -----------------------

 You still can install Pytorch (and therefore idtracker.ai) to run in your CPU (Linux and Windows only).
-Follow the :ref:`base installation` and install Pytorch by selecting *Compute Platform: CPU* in `their site <https://pytorch.org/get-started/locally/#start-locally>`_.
+Follow the steps 1 to 3 of :ref:`install idtracker.ai` and install Pytorch by selecting *Compute Platform: CPU* in `their site <https://pytorch.org/get-started/locally/#start-locally>`_.

 This installation can be useful if you want to track a single animal, or to :ref:`track without identities`.
 In these cases the identification algorithms are not used and you won't notice the lack of a proper GPU.
 However, if you want to track multiple animals with identification, the neural networks algorithms will run desperately slow in your CPU making this installation unusable.